 D. Installation of a revetment, gabion or bulkhead to protect a lot where no structure presently exists is prohibited.

-E. The construction of a bulkhead for the primary purpose of retaining or creating dry land is prohibited, except as allowed by the fill regulations.
+E. The construction of a bulkhead for the primary purpose of retaining or creating dry land is prohibited.

 F. The design of revetments, gabions or bullheads shall incorporate proper consideration of: